aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/worksheet-views/show-and-hide-worksheets-and-tabs/_index.md

 type: docs
 weight: 10
 url: /javascript-cpp/show-and-hide-worksheets-and-tabs/
 description: This article provides sample code for using the JavaScript API or JavaScript Library to programmatically display and hide an Excel worksheet.
-Additionally, how to show and hide Excel workbook tabs.
+Additionally, it shows how to show and hide Excel workbook tabs.
 ---

 {{% alert color="primary" %}}
-Aspose.Cells allows the user to show and hide elements of a workbook including worksheets and tabs.
+Aspose.Cells allows the user to show and hide elements of a workbook, including worksheets and tabs.
 {{% /alert %}}

 ## **Show and Hide a Worksheet**

-An Excel file can have one or more than one worksheets.
-Whenever we create an Excel file, we add worksheets to the Excel file in which we work.
-Each worksheet in an Excel file is independent from the other worksheet by having its own data and formatting settings etc. Sometimes, developers may require to make few worksheets hidden and others visible in the Excel file for their own interest.
+An Excel file can have one or more worksheets.
+Whenever we create an Excel file, we add worksheets to the file in which we work.
+Each worksheet in an Excel file is independent from the other worksheets, having its own data and formatting settings, etc. Sometimes, developers may require to make a few worksheets hidden and others visible in the Excel file for their own interest.
 So, **Aspose.Cells** allows developers to control the visibility of the worksheets in their Excel files.

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook), that represents an Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class contains a [**workbook.worksheets**](https://reference.aspose.com/cells/javascript-cpp/workbook/#worksheets--) collection that allows access to each worksheet in the Excel file.

 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class provides a wide range of properties and methods to manage worksheets.
-To control a worksheet's visibility, use the [**Worksheet.isVisible()**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#isVisible--) property of the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class. [**Worksheet.isVisible()**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#isVisible--) is a Boolean property, which means that it can only store a **true** or **false** value.
+To control a worksheet's visibility, use the [**Worksheet.isVisible()**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#isVisible--) property of the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class. [**Worksheet.isVisible()**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#isVisible--) is a Boolean property, which means that it can only store either a **true** or **false** value.

 ### **Making a Worksheet Visible**